RoyTuesday/tetrelementis/README.md

 :white_check_mark: Score: As player clears lines, score increases: more lines at once provide exponentially greater points.

+:white_check_mark: Element Details: Small display with a few facts about each element.

+:white_check_mark: External Links: Provide a link to an external page about each element (NOT Wikipedia!)

 :white_medium_small_square: Levels: As score increases, blocks drop faster.

 :white_medium_small_square: Difficulty options: Player can choose to begin at different drop speeds and whether level increases.

-:white_medium_small_square: Element Details: Small display with a few facts about each element.

-:white_medium_small_square: External Links: Provide a link to an external page about each element (NOT Wikipedia!)

 ## Stretch Goals